vkbo/novelWriter/docs/source/usage_format.rst

    This tells the build tool to not assign a chapter number to this chapter title if automatic chapter numbers are being used.
 Such titles are useful for a prologue for instance.
 See :ref:`a_struct_heads_unnum` for more details.

+``###!
+Title Text``
+   This is an alternative scene heading that can be formatted differently in the :guilabel:`Manuscript Build` tool.
+It is intended for separating "soft" and "hard" scene breaks.
+   Otherwise, it behaves identically to a regular scene heading.

 .. note::
    The space after the ``#`` or ``!`` character is mandatory.
 The syntax highlighter will change